Bitdoze Logo

 Winner: Tie

-Both offer excellent M.2 expansion.
+Both offer good M.2 expansion.
 ASUS has proven performance with cooling pad; Razer officially supports up to 8TB.

 Display Support: Multi-Monitor Setups